Initial Conditions for Quark and Gluon Matter Formation at the LHC

 Scientific Urgency

-Hence, it is scientifically urgent to significantly improve understanding about the initial conditions in the various collision types that can be probed at the world’s leading facility, the Large Hadron Collider, to be able to extract precise properties of the QGP and its dynamic evolution as a function of temperature (time).
+Hence, it is scientifically urgent to significantly improve understanding about the initial conditions in the various collision types that can be probed at the world’s leading facility, the Large Hadron Collider.
+This improvement is necessary to extract precise properties of the QGP and its dynamic evolution as a function of temperature (time).

 Methodology Development